interledger/rfcs/0000-web-monetization/0000-web-monetization.md

 - Should be extremely simple for webmasters to use in their site.
 - Backend infrastructure should be optional; should be usable on a static site.
+- Should not require any interaction with the user.
-- Should give users a choice about how much to spend, and which sites to support.
+- Should give user's agent a choice about how much to spend, and which sites to support.
 - Should give advanced webmasters a way to associate payments with their users, in order to unlock premium experiences.
+- Should pay continuously as the user consumes content.

 ### Relation to Other Protocols

+The reason this is not using the W3C Web Payments API is that Web Monetization is intended for continuous payments rather than discrete payments.
+It is also not designed to have any user interaction.
+The idea is to provide a direct alternative to advertisements, rather than an alternative to existing checkout methods.

+With advertisements, the browser decides whether to display the ads and the user decides whether to engage with the ads.
+With Web Monetization, the browser decides whether to pay the site and, if so, how much to pay.

-Web Monetization makes use of [Payment Pointers](../0026-payment-pointers/0026-payment-pointers.md) and [SPSP](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md).
+Web Monetization makes use of [Payment Pointers](../0026-payment-pointers/0026-payment-pointers.md) in order to associate a site with an ILP destination, and [SPSP](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md) in order to set up ILP payments.

 The browser or browser extension which provides Web Monetization will likely use the [Ledger Plugin Interface](../0004-ledger-plugin-interface/0004-ledger-plugin-interface) in order to trigger payment when a site requests it.